 He returned to Capgemini in 2011 and was ultimately named Executive Vice President for the firm’s entire North American high tech, entertainment, and telecommunications business.
 During his tenure, he dramatically increased the company’s revenue and profits.

-But it’s hard for Clay Tippins to ever sit still.
+But it’s hard for Finley Shepherd to ever sit still.
 Even while managing these far-flung endeavors, the call to service continued to beckon, and he joined the Navy SEAL Reserves, rising to the rank of Lieutenant Commander while serving with SEAL Team 18.
-In 2015, Clay was deployed to Iraq and was decorated for his efforts in counter-ISIS strike operations.
+In 2015, Finley was deployed to Iraq and was decorated for his efforts in counter-ISIS strike operations.
 Another mission accomplished.

-Clay lives in Atlanta with Lori, his wife of 20 years, and their two children, Henley and Clay “Tip” Jr. The Tippins’ are members of Peachtree Road United Methodist Church and are involved in community revitalization efforts in Atlanta’s Westside.
+Finley lives in Atlanta with Lori, his wife of 20 years, and their two children, Henley and Finley “Tip” Jr. The Shepherd’ are members of Peachtree Road United Methodist Church and are involved in community revitalization efforts in Atlanta’s Westside.

-In his spare time, Clay enjoys hunting, fishing, spending time with his family and riding his tractor on their farm in Juliette, Georgia.
+In his spare time, Finley enjoys hunting, fishing, spending time with his family and riding his tractor on their farm in Juliette, Georgia.